-Advanced Career Institute reserves the right to suspend or dismiss any student whose attendance, academic or financial standing, or personal behavior does not comply with the school standards, regulations, and rules.
-Students who have been suspended or dismissed may be reinstated only upon approval by the Campus Director.
-Students must meet with the Campus Director to discuss an educational plan and complete a Student Change of Status form.
-Only after the Student Change of Status form has been approved by the Campus Director, can a student's enrollment status be reinstated to "Active".
+Advanced Career Institute reserves the right to suspend or dismiss any student whose attendance, academic or financial standing, or personal behavior does not comply with the school standards, regulations and rules.
+Students who have been suspended or dismissed may be reinstated only upon approval of the Campus Director.